CurtTilmes/raku-libgit2/README.md

 Query for status of everything, or specific pathes/globs:

-    for $repo.status-each
+    for $repo.status-each {
-    {
-        say "new" if .is-workdir-new;
+        say 'new' if .is-workdir-new;
     }

     say .path for $repo.status-each('*.p6', :include-untracked);